- Why WorkCast

-Before you choose or change your webinar platform, there are a few key things to consider: your goals, your budget, your content and your audience.
-Once you know what you need from a platform you can then begin to research and determine who has the best product for you.
+However, before you go ahead and choose a webinar service provider, there are a few key things to consider: your goals, your budget, your content and your audience.
+Once you know what you need from a webinar platform you can then begin to research and determine which provider has the best product for you.

 Part of this research is making sure that their solution and business model are compatible with what you want to offer to your audience and that your ROI plans can be achieved with them.

-We know it can be confusing to navigate the world of webinar platforms and providers, so we’ve identified some of the best questions customers have asked us and some of the most important questions you should ask to make sure you’re on the road to webinar success!
+We know it can be confusing to navigate the world of webinar platforms and providers, so we’ve identified some of the best webinar questions customers have asked us and some of the most important questions you should ask to make sure you’re on the road to webinar success.

 Branding is super important for any company, regardless of its size.
-What we’ve noticed from speaking to prospects and customers is that not all webinar platforms offer you the option to customise the entire attendee workflow experience, right from the landing page to the live event page to email communications.
+What we’ve noticed from speaking to prospects and customers is that not all webinar platforms offer you the option to customize the entire attendee workflow experience - right from the landing page to the live event page to email communications.
 There are many out there that provide you with a bog standard template that you slap your logo onto, and some even feature their own branding (on your webinar!).

 This can be a big issue if your webinar is sponsored and if your sponsor has certain requirements.
-In some cases, featuring your logo or your sponsor’s logo and brand creatives can be an extra cost, so make sure you ask about this up front.
+In some cases, featuring your logo or your sponsor’s logo and brand creatives can cost extra, so make sure you ask about this up front.

-When it comes to packages, features, and extra features, things can get complicated.
-But that’s only if you let them.
+When it comes to webinar packages, features, and additional features, things can get complicated.
+But, that’s only if you let them.

-Make sure you know exactly what you want from your webinars and webinar platform, and when asking for a quote, be clear about what you need and make sure those features are included in the offer.
+Make sure you know exactly what you want from your webinars and webinar platform, and when asking for a quote, be clear about what you need and make sure those features are included in the total price.

-A lot of people will go for a basic package, too tempted by the £99.99/month to realise that the features they actually need will be add on costs.
+A lot of people will go for a basic package - too tempted by the £99.99/month to realize that the features they actually need will be added costs.
 Before taking that decision, compare the offers and the features.
-There’s nothing worse than realising that what you actually wanted and needed for your webinar isn’t included in the package.
+There’s nothing worse than realizing that what you actually wanted and needed for your webinar isn’t included in the package.

-All marketers know, the USP - or unique selling point - is key.
+All marketers know, the USP (unique selling point) is key.
 Don’t hesitate to ask webinar providers what makes their solution unique, what makes them stand out from the crowd.